 Fourth, we assigned median household income based on ZIP Code data obtained from Claritas.
-For the 2008 NHDR, we added reporting by the National Center for Health Statistics (NCHS) county-level classification of urban-rural location, which includes gradations of metropolitan, micropolitan, and non-core counties by population size.
+Beginning with the 2008 NHDR, we added reporting by the National Center for Health Statistics (NCHS) county-level classification of urban-rural location, which includes gradations of metropolitan, micropolitan, and non-core counties by population size.

-The 2008 NHDR also reports information derived from the 2001 and 2004 disparities analysis file for comparison.
-This data file was developed using the 2001 and 2004 SID and the same approach described above.
-For more details, refer to the Methods Applying AHRQ Quality Indicators to Healthcare Cost and Utilization Project (HCUP) Data for the Fifth (2007) National Healthcare Disparities Report (Coffey, Barrett, Houchens, et al., 2007).
+The 2009 NHDR also reports information derived from the 2001 and 2005 disparities analysis file for comparison.
+This data file was developed using the 2001 and 2005 SID and the same approach described above.
+For more details, refer to the Methods Applying

 &lt;sup>1 Community hospitals are defined by the AHA as "non-Federal, short-term, general, and other specialty hospitals, excluding hospital units of institutions."
-Specialty hospitals included among community hospitals are obstetrics-gynecology, ear-nose-throat, short-term rehabilitation, orthopedic, and pediatric institutions.
-Also included are public hospitals and academic medical centers.
-Excluded are short-term rehabilitation hospitals, long-term hospitals, psychiatric hospitals, and alcoholism/chemical dependency treatment facilities.
+The specialty hospitals included in the AHA definition of "community hospitals" are: obstetrics-gynecology, ear-nose-throat, short-term rehabilitation, orthopedic, and pediatric institutions.
+The AHA also groups public hospitals and academic medical centers with community hospitals.
+Excluded from the AHA definition of "community hospitals.
+Excluded from the AHA definition of "community hospitals, and alcoholism/chemical dependency treatment facilities.
+For the NHDR analyses, we select all AHA-defined "community hospitals" with the exception of short-term rehabilitation hospitals (beginning with 1998 HCUP data).

+AHRQ Quality Indicators to Healthcare Cost and Utilization Project (HCUP) Data for the Sixth (2008) National Healthcare Disparities Report (Coffey, Barrett, Houchens, et al., 2008).

 - 5. Statistical Methods.
-Identification of statistical issues included the following: age-gender adjustment for all QIs; severity/comorbidity adjustment for the discharge-based IQIs, PSIs, and PDIs; and derivation of standard errors and appropriate hypothesis tests. - Age-Gender Adjustment.
-For the PQIs and area-based IQIs, PSIs, and PDIs, age-gender adjustments were made for age and gender differences across population subgroups and were based on methods of direct standardization (Fleiss, 1973).
+Several statistical issues needed to be addressed when applying the AHRQ QI software to the HCUP data, including: age-gender adjustment for all QIs; severity/comorbidity adjustment for the discharge-based IQIs, PSIs, and PDIs; and derivation of standard errors and appropriate hypothesis tests. - Age-Gender Adjustment.
+For the PQIs and area-based IQIs, PSIs, and PDIs, agegender adjustments were made for age and gender differences across population subgroups and were based on methods of direct standardization (Fleiss, 1973).
 Age was categorized into 18 five-year increments.
 Although the AHRQ QI software uses a similar approach to adjust the area-based QIs, we relied on direct standardization because of the additional reporting categories and population denominators required in the NHDR. - Age, Gender, Severity, and Comorbidity Adjustment.

-For the discharge-based PSIs, adjustments were made for age, gender, age-gender interaction, DRG cluster, and comorbidity, using the regression-based standardization that is part of the AHRQ PSI software. - For the discharge-based IQIs, adjustments were made for age, gender, age-gender interaction, and 3MTM All Patient Refined Diagnosis Related Groups (APR-DRGs) risk of mortality or severity score using the regression-based standardization that is part of the AHRQ IQI software. - For the discharge-based PDIs, adjustments were made for age, gender, DRG and MDC clusters, and comorbidity, using the regression-based standardization that is part of the AHRQ PDI software.
-Measure-specific stratification by risk group, clinical category, procedure type was also applied. - Standard Errors and Hypothesis Tests.
+For the discharge-based PSIs, adjustments were made for age, gender, age-gender interaction, DRG cluster, and comorbidity, using the regression-based standardization that is part of the AHRQ PSI software.

+For the discharge-based IQIs, adjustments were made for age, gender, age-gender interaction, and 3MTM All Patient Refined Diagnosis Related Groups (APR-DRGs) risk of mortality or severity score using the regression-based standardization that is part of the AHRQ IQI software.

+For the discharge-based PDIs, adjustments were made for age, gender, DRG and MDC clusters, and comorbidity, using the regression-based standardization that is part of the AHRQ PDI software.
+Measure-specific stratification by risk group, clinical category, procedure type was also applied.

+Standard Errors and Hypothesis Tests.
 Standard error calculations for the rates were based on the HCUP report entitled Calculating Nationwide Inpatient Sample (NIS) Variances (Houchens, et al., 2005).
 There is no sampling error associated with Claritas census population counts; therefore, appropriate statistics were obtained through the Statistical Analysis System (SAS) procedure called PROC SURVEYMEANS.
-QI estimates were included in the NHQR if they reached a threshold defined by a relative standard error less than 30% and at least 10 unweighted cases in the denominator.
+QI estimates were included in the NHDR if they reached a threshold defined by a relative standard error less than 30% and at least 10 unweighted cases in the denominator.
 Estimates that did not satisfy these criteria were set to missing.
-Statistical calculations are explained in Appendix A to this report and in Barrett, Houchens, Coffey, et al. (2008).
+Statistical calculations are explained in Appendix B to this report.